openhab/openhab-addons/addons/binding/org.openhab.binding.omnilink/README.md

 # HAI/Leviton Omnilink Binding

-This binding integrates the [Omni and Lumina](http://www.leviton.com/en/products/security-automation/automation-av-controllers/omni-security-systems) line of home automation controller.
+This binding integrates the [Omni and Lumina](http://www.leviton.com/en/products/security-automation/automation-av-controllers/omni-security-systems) line of home automation systems.
 At Its core the Omni is a hardware board that provides security and access features.
-It connects to many other devices through serial ports or relays and exposes them through a single TCP based API.
+It connects to many other devices through serial ports or wired contacts and exposes them through a single TCP based API.

 ## Supported Things